 Anxiety is a symptom, not the problem, and it's cluing you in to a trauma or traumatic loss that is still being held in your body.

 You're not weak.
 You're not overreacting.
 You're not broken.
 You're not destined to feel this way forever.
 This is trauma.
-Moving out of danger into safety is the core of what we do in Healing Hearts and when you're ready to learn how to live a life outside of the shackles of anxiety from a different angle than you've tried, I look forward to seeing you on the inside.
+Moving out of danger into safety is the core of what we do in The Whole Story and when you're ready to learn how to live a life outside of the shackles of anxiety from a different angle than you've tried, I look forward to seeing you on the inside.

 ️Please note: This blog post is for informational purposes and not meant to be taken as medical or therapeutic advice.
 Please do not change your treatment plan or stop taking any medications without speaking to your treating psychiatrist or therapist first!